mrpostiga/imame4all/trunk/Android/MAME4droid/res/raw/readme.txt

 -Debug Mode.
 Enable debug mode.
 Only for developers.

-.Change ROMs path: Change current ROMs path.
+-Change ROMs path: Change current ROMs path.
 You need to restart app.
 You must move roms from older folder to the new one also.

+-Save battery.
+Do process sleep on idle times.
+It depends on internal timer device resolution.
+Disable if you get jitter.

 -Define Keys.
 Let you define or map the HW keys to emulator controls.
 (Xperia Play and any other devices with physical keyboards users should configure their buttons or keys here)

 -Restore Keys.
 Restore key mappings to defaults.

--Trackball sensitivity: Set trackball persistance.

--Trackball fire only: Disable trackball movement.
+-Customize touch layout: Select to customize landscape touch control layout.
+You should press 'back' when you finish.

+-Default touch layout.
+Restore landscape control layout to default values.

 -Animated.
 Animates ON/OFF DPad/Stick.
 Disable to for better performance.